How Long Does Percocet® Stay in Your System?

 Percocet® Withdrawal Symptoms

 Stopping Percocet® suddenly can cause withdrawal symptoms, especially after regular use.
-Symptoms often begin within 8 to 24 hours after the last dose for short-acting opioids, but timing and duration vary based on dose, frequency, and individual physiology.
+Symptoms may begin within 8 to 24 hours after the last dose (short-acting opioids), but timing and intensity vary.

 - Anxiety